-All other former FDOT bridge traffic railings not listed above and any other traffic railings that are not based on crash tested designs are inadequate and shall be replaced, retrofitted or excepted, as appropriate, using the criteria included in the Structures Design Guidelines.
+All other former FDOT bridge traffic railings not listed above and any other traffic railings that are not based on crash tested designs are inadequate and shall be replaced, retrofitted, receive a Design Variation, as appropriate, using the criteria included in the Structures Design Guidelines.

-For guardrail to bridge rail transition requirements, see Section 25.4.26.2.
+Guardrail to bridge rail transition details must be considered.
+For requirements, see Section 25.4.25.2.

-25.4.25.4 Vertical Clearance
+25.4.24.4 Vertical Clearance